 What was the impact of the seminar you created to you?
 How did you feel?
 (Were you passionate when you saw young children getting educated about this?
 Did you feel empowered to influence people more in regards to the environment?
 Did this experience make you even sure that you are called to study Agriculture and Life Science?)

-I think you did great by mentioning what you wanted to expand and understand more.
+Additional Suggestions: I think you did great by mentioning what you wanted to expand and understand more.
 I especially like that you mention about wanting to have strong critical thinking skills.
 I would like to encourage you to think more of:

 State what your long-term goals are to show the relationship between what you want to achieve (e.g. building an organization that focuses on a specific issue), thus requiring you to expand you curiosity and understanding of the root causes…